Probate Q&A Series

 1. Personal Service by Sheriff – the Gold Standard

-The clerk or sheriff will first try to hand-deliver the summons at the defendant’s last known address, workplace, or usual abode (N.C.
+The sheriff or another person authorized by Rule 4 will first try to hand-deliver the summons at the defendant’s dwelling house or usual place of abode or by delivering to an authorized agent (N.C.
 Gen. Stat. § 1A-1, Rule 4(j)(1)).
 If successful, no other steps are needed.

 2. Certified Mail, Signature Required

-If the sheriff is unsuccessful, the plaintiff may mail the pleadings by certified mail, return receipt requested to the co-owner’s last reasonably ascertainable address (Rule 4(j)(1)c).
+The plaintiff may mail the pleadings by registered or certified mail, return receipt requested to the co-owner’s last reasonably ascertainable address (Rule 4(j)(1)c).
 Keep the signed green card or USPS tracking printout as proof.

 3. Designated Delivery Service (FedEx/UPS)

-Rule 4 also recognizes commercial carriers such as FedEx or UPS so long as the delivery provides a signature record (Rule 4(j)(1)d).
+Rule 4 also recognizes a designated delivery service authorized pursuant to 26 U.S.C. § 7502(f)(2) so long as the delivery provides a delivery receipt (Rule 4(j)(1)d).

 4. Acceptance of Service